Caring for children with disability

 Western Australia: WA Department of Communities – Disability services

 Taking care of yourself

-The experience of caring for someone with a disability can be very rewarding.
-The pleasure of seeing a child with a disability responding to care, growing in capacity, and developing their relationships and experiences is very powerful.
+The experience of caring for a child with disability can be very rewarding.
+Seeing a child with a disability responding to care, growing in capacity, and developing their relationships is a powerful experiencel.
 However, it can also have a significant effect on the emotional and social aspects of your life.

 Learn to read the signs of your own stress and respect your limitations.
 It is easy to override initial signs that you are becoming tired.